 PROBLEMATIC_APPLICANT_DATAreject label in this case.
 Note: this scenario is not encouraged.
 To avoid confusion we recommend getting "clean" data from our side.

-- For selfies, please, make sure that a user is aware that the id document should also be present on the selfie and be clearly readable.
+- For selfies, make sure that the user is aware that the ID document should be uploaded with the selfie and be clearly readable.

 - Verifications statuses are handled correctly:

 FINALreject does not allow user to submit new documents and the user is notified about that.